petersulyok/smfc/README.md

 ## FAQ

-### Q: My fans are spinning up and they are loud.
+### Q: My fans are spinning up and loud.
 What is wrong?
-You can check the current fan rotation speeds:
+Most probably the rotation speed of the fans went above or below of a threshold value You can check the current fan rotation speeds:

 	ipmitool sdr

-and you can also check Super Micro remote web interface (Server Health > Health Event log).
+and you can also check event log on Super Micro remote web interface (Server Health > Health Event log).
 If you see Assertions log messages for fans:

 	Fan(FAN1)	Lower Critical - going low - Assertion
 	Fan(FAN1)	Lower Non-recoverable - going low - Assertion